 This section highlights information that should be checked with a solicitor or licensed conveyancer.
 It also gives an opinion of market value and an estimated reinstatement cost for insurance purposes.

 Matters for a solicitor or licensed conveyancer

-The property has been altered with the creation of patio doors and a conservatory to the rear of the property.
+The property has been altered with the creation of a side extension.
+This appears to be of a historic nature exceeding 20 years.